antoniofull/antoniofullone.com/_posts/2018-06-01-on-god-religion-love-and-beliefs.markdown

 Love is what drives our lives, love is what gives our life a meaning.
 Living our life full of love means living a meaningful, beautiful life.

-I decided to surrender my life to Love and I found my inner peace.
-I will never feel anger or hate again.
-I put my past aside.
-I lived for so many years with hate, anger, envy ... with a void that now, finally, I understand what it was.
+I decided to surrender my life to Love and I started looking for the inner peace.
+I cannot feel anger or hate again.
+I try to put my past aside.
+I lived for so many years replacing love, faith and respect with fear, hate and anger ... with a void that now, finally, I understand what it was.

-Thanks to meditation and the "God of my heart", I found my peace.
+Thanks to meditation and the "God of my heart", I am finding, slowly, my inner peace.
 I can now feel love again.
 Is a strange feeling, impossible to describe but easy to feel, it just takes one simple thing: ***Open your heart and fill it with Love.***

 So yes I believe again, because in the end everyone of us, in one way or another, needs to believe.
 Either if is a God, a religion or, like me, just the God of my heart.

-I cannot change the past, I cannot correct the mistakes I did, but I can now look to the future with a heart full of love, believing that this world and this life are beautiful.
+I cannot change the past, I cannot correct the mistakes I did, but at least I can look to the future with a heart full of love, believing that this world and this life are beautiful.
 And willing to fully living every moment of it.